top of page

 • 3 min read

-First Things First: Lake Trout Are Char, Not Trout
+Understanding Lake Trout: Char, Not Trout

 Despite the name, lake trout are not technically trout at all — they are char, part of the Salvelinus family.
 This puts them in the same group as bull trout, brook trout, and Arctic char.